 The Corsair DARK CORE RGB PRO is an impressive overall wireless gaming mouse.
 It features an outstanding sensor that can reach a maximum of 18,000 CPI, and you can adjust the CPI in increments of one.
-It has low click latency and a really high polling rate.
-Unfortunately, its sensor doesn't always perform at the set CPI and overshoots at times.
-It's heavy, and it doesn't offer weight optimization, so it's not ideal for ultra-light gaming.
+It also has exceptionally low click latency and a maximum polling rate of 2000Hz.
+Unfortunately, It's heavy and doesn't offer weight optimization, so it's not ideal for ultra-light gaming.
 Fortunately, it's very comfortable and designed for right-handed people using a palm grip, and it can also be used with a fingertip or claw grip by those with larger hands.

 The Corsair DARK CORE RGB PRO is excellent for office use.
 It's a very comfortable mouse that's suitable for any sized hand with a palm grip.
 It can connect to your computer either through its USB receiver or Bluetooth, which is great.
 There are a lot of buttons you can reprogram, which helps with your workflow, but sadly, the wheel doesn't offer any horizontal scrolling.

 The Corsair DARK CORE RGB PRO is good for FPS games.
-It's packed with great gaming features such as low click latency, a high polling rate, and a wide CPI range.
-Sadly, its sensor doesn't always perform at the set CPI, and it's a heavy mouse.
+It's packed with great gaming features such as exceptionally low click latency, a 2000Hz maximum polling rate, and a wide CPI range.
+Unfortunately, it's a heavy mouse.
 Fortunately, it's very comfortable and designed to be used with a palm grip by any hand size.

 The mouse is excellent for MMO gaming.
 Every button on the Corsair DARK CORE RGB PRO is macro-programmable.
 There are two side buttons and an extra two above, closer to the left button.
-It has low click latency, a high polling rate, and a wide CPI range, but unfortunately, its sensor doesn't always perform at the set CPI.
+It has exceptionally low click latency, a high polling rate, and a wide CPI range.

 We tested the Corsair DARK CORE RGB PRO in black, which is the only color available for this model.
 There's a variant called the Corsair DARK CORE RGB PRO SE, which allows for wireless charging with any of Qi-compatible mousepad.
 The models are listed below.